Skip to main content

 A Spanish explorer, Solano, and his crew are becalmed at sea off the coast of Florida.
 While the crew longs for home, Solano is consumed by a legend he has heard about a Fountain of Eternal Youth.

-Washed ashore, he is found by Watawa, who carries him to her village.
-Solano shares his dream with the village seer, who reveals that the fountain does exist and that
+A storm arises, wrecking the ship, and Solano is the sole survivor.
+Washed ashore, he is found by Watawa, who has him brought to her village.
+Solano shares his dream with the village seer, who reveals that the fountain does exist and that Watawa will guide him to it.

+Despite knowing that drinking from the fountain will bring death to someone who comes unprepared, Watawa agrees to lead him.
 Aware of the fountain’s true nature, Watawa tries to dissuade Solano from his quest.
 However, in the end, she sacrifices herself, and Solano tragically follows her to his doom.

 Watch & Listen